Game

 something that is formed from a number of different parts

-The composition of water is simply hydrogen and oxygen.
+of water is simply hydrogen and oxygen.

 description